Tourist Map Showing Italian Riviera Cities

 Genoa, near the center of Liguria, is the region's biggest city and Italy's main seaport.
 Genoa makes a good base for visiting some of the nearby Italian Riviera towns and villages by train or ferry.
 The city's sights include a large medieval quarter, Europe's second largest aquarium, and the 16th-century Rolli Palaces, some of which have been made into museums.
 For good views of the city and the sea, go up in the Bigo at the port or take the public elevator up the hill to Piazza Castello.

 The La Spezia Province

 Liguria's La Spezia province is the start of the Italian Riviera if you're coming from the Versilia Coast of Tuscany.
-The city of La Spezia is a main rail center and ferries run to Portovenere, Lerici, and the Cinque Terre from its port during late spring and summer, making it a convenient base for those traveling by train.
-La Spezia has pedestrian only shopping streets, a castle, several museums, and big outdoor market.
+The city of La Spezia is the main rail center and ferries run to Portovenere, Lerici, and the Cinque Terre from its port during late spring and summer, making it a convenient base for those traveling by train.
+La Spezia has pedestrian-only shopping streets, a castle, several museums, and a big outdoor market.

 Top Places to Go

 Le Cinque Terre, the five lands, are a group of five picturesque villages accessed by train or ferry.
 There are popular hiking trails between the villages and up into the hills.
 To use the trails you'll need to buy a Cinque Terre Card, which also includes local buses and one of the cards also includes local regional trains.
 If you want to stay right in one of the villages, be sure to book a Cinque Terre hotel or bed and breakfast in advance as there aren't many places to stay.